LACT-Botball-0636/Wallaby-Communication-Library/README.md

 ________________

 **Important security info**
-For the wallabies given out to teams over the last two seasons, the passwords can be easily cracked with only the wallaby's ID by running a small python 3 script, or a slightly modified python 2 one.
+For the wallabies given out to teams over the last two seasons, the passwords can be easily cracked with only the wallaby's ID by running a small Python 3 script, or a slightly modified Python 2 one.
 The algorithm is as follows:

 password is composed of: the first five characters of a sha256 hash of a string of the wallaby 4-digit ID + "00"

-script
+Python 3 script:
 ```
 import hashlib
-hash_id = hashlib.sha256(str(wallaby_id)).hexdigest()[0:6]+'00'
+hash_id = hashlib.sha256(str(wallaby_id).encode("utf-8")).hexdigest()[0:6]+'00'
 ```
 This can be made more secure by accessing the terminal on the wireless KISS IDE, typing "cd /; find -name wifi_configurator.py" and editing the line in that file containing something similar to the last line of the above code to be a defined and personal password, such as
 ```